-'''

-$ vcsn-char-b determinize a1.xml | vcsn-char-b info -
+\$ vcsn-char-b determinize a1.xml | vcsn-char-b info -

-States: 4

-Transitions: 8

-Initial states: 1

-Final states: 2
+States: 4 Transitions: 8 Initial states: 1 Final states: 2

-'''

-TAF-KIT actually supports a more efficient way of chaining commands, called the internal pipe.
+TAF-KIT actually supports a more efficient way of chaining commands: the internal pipe.
 It's called internal pipe because the pipe logic is taken care of by TAF-KIT himself, but actually it is not using a Unix pipe at all: the commands are simply serialized in the same process, using the automata object created by the previous one.
-It is more efficient because the automaton does not have to be converted into XML for output, and then parsed as input of the next command in the chain.
-Here is how the internal pipe looks like; notice how the '|' symbol is protected from its evaluation by the shell.
+It is more efficient because the automaton does not have to be converted into XML for output, and then parsed back as input of the next command in the chain.
+Here is how the above command would look using an internal pipe; notice how the '1' symbol is protected from its evaluation by the shell.

-'''

-$ vcsn-char-b determinize a1.xml \/ info -
+\$ vcsn-char-b determinize a1.xml \| info -

 States: 4

 Transitions: 8

 Initial states: 1

 Final states: 2

-'''